mathjiajia/config.nvim/README.md

 # config.nvim

-My personal NeoVim configuration files on macOS (apple silicon).
+My personal Neovim configuration files on macOS (apple silicon).

 This setup is mainly used for taking notes and writing documents in LaTeX.
 For the useful snippets (for mathematics, especially algebraic geometry)